-Note: While there is a 32 bit Windows Server 2008, we don’t offer that version here at Hostwinds.
-We only offer the 64 bit Windows Server 2008 R2 for security reasons.
-If you’re ready, you can view our affordable Windows VPS options or browse our fully-customizable dedicated servers.
+Note: While there is a 32 bit Windows Server 2008, we don't offer that version here at Hostwinds.
+We only provide the 64 bit Windows Server 2008 R2 for security reasons.
+If you're ready, you can view our affordable Windows VPS options or browse our fully customizable dedicated servers.

-Security is on everyone’s mind these days with the rising threat of cyberattacks.
-So that’s what we’ll look at first and it’s easy to say that Windows Server 2012 clearly shines over 2008 in regards to security.
+Security is on everyone's mind these days with the rising threat of cyberattacks.
+So that's what we'll look at first, and it's easy to say that Windows Server 2012 shines over 2008 regarding security.

 BitLocker and AppLocker

-BitLocker is an awesome tool to help prevent data from getting into the wrong hands.
+BitLocker is an excellent tool to help prevent data from getting into the wrong hands.
 And while Windows Server 2008 R2 has BitLocker, it encrypts your entire disk.
-With 2012, you can decide whether you want the entire disk encrypted or if you’d just like to have the used areas encrypted.
+With 2012, you can decide whether you want the whole disk encrypted or if you'd like to have the used areas encrypted.

 2012 also will support running BitLocker on iSCSI drives or a Fiber Channel.